 Susan joined Northwood Animal Hospital in 2010 as our Hospital Administrator.
 She had been a veterinary technician for over 20 years and sought an advanced degree in order to pursue a career in veterinary management.
 She has a small hobby farm in Monticello, with American Paint Horses, chickens, cats, and one Chocolate Lab.
 She also has a Basenji and Toy Poodles to round out her furry family.
 Susan has 2 sons, Christian and Liam.

 Nicole has been working at Northwood since 2001 and since then has become a Certified Veterinary Technician and a manager.
 She enjoys learning as much as possible about pain management and surgery and loves a challenge when it comes to calming nervous cats.
-She is a Tallahassee native and lives with her wife and family.
-She has a dog and an ever-growing number of cat children.
+She is a Tallahassee native and lives with her family, which includes 2 dogs and an ever-growing number of cat children.

 Anastasia has been working at Northwood since 2018 as a veterinary technician.
 In 2016, she graduated with a bachelor’s degree in animal science from Florida A&M University.
 Her interests in veterinary medicine include general practice, caring for the ICU patients, and assisting in surgery.
 In her free time, she enjoys playing basketball, playing the drums, and singing.